North Church (Portsmouth, New Hampshire)

 The North Church of Portsmouth, New Hampshire, United States, is a historic Congregational church located in Market Square.
 Sited directly across from the Portsmouth Athenæum, it features an Italianate edifice and a steeple visible from most of the city, the Piscataqua River, and communities on its western bank in Maine.
 Its spire has been referred to as Portsmouth's "landmark of record".
 The church is home to Portsmouth's United Church of Christ congregation.

 History

 The first church built in Portsmouth was constructed in 1657 near a milldam.
 Another church building was built on a corner of the same 50 acre glebe at the corner of Congress Street and Pleasant Street roughly fifty years later.
 A large clock and bell were added in 1749.
 The church kept extensive records of baptisms, marriages, and funerals of members.

-Prominent members included William Whipple, John Langdon, and Daniel Webster.
-President George Washington attended a service during his visit to New Hampshire in 1789.
+Prominent members included John Cutt, William Whipple, John Langdon, and Daniel Webster.
+Samuel Langdon was a pastor here from 1747 to 1774, prior to becoming President of Harvard University.
+George Washington attended a service during his visit to New Hampshire in 1789.